True (Brandy song)

-"True" is a song by American recording artist Brandy Norwood recorded for her fifth studio album Human (2008).
+"True" is a song by American singer Brandy Norwood recorded for her fifth studio album Human (2008).
 Originally written and composed by RedOne along with Claude Kelly for entertainer Michael Jackson, the song deals with betrayal and heartbreak.
 A pop-R&B ballad that features instrumentation by the piano and strings, "True" deals with trust issues lyrically.
 The protagonist sings to an indifferent love interest, wondering whether she is his only one and whether he loves her.

 The song garnered generally mixed to positive reviews by contemporary music critics who considered it one of the album's strongest ballads, but felt it was overproduced.
 Following the release of Human, "True" charted at number 18 on the Bubbling Under R&B/Hip-Hop Singles, a chart composed of 25 positions that represent songs that are making progress to chart on the main R&B/Hip-Hop Singles chart.